xshen796/DNAm_utils/EpiScore.md

 ### Methylation data

-  - Input format: folder; Flag: –methFolder
+  - Input format: folder; Flag: methFolder

-  - Description: DNAm data should be stored in .rds format.
+  - Description: DNAm data should be stored in .tsv format.
 Columns are participants and rows are CpG sites.